SensibleWeather/jamf-sofa-processor/README.md

 The great thing about using DDM for macOS update enforcement is that anything user-facing is strictly native macOS behavior.

 Apple's [Platform Deployment Guide](https://support.apple.com/guide/deployment/installing-and-enforcing-software-updates-depd30715cbb/1/web/1.0) has a great overview of what users should expect to see when DDM update declarations have been sent to their device.
 Check out the `Enforcing software updates` section for a really useful flowchart detailing when and how often users are notified about an upcoming deadline.

+## Notifications
+The current implementation will send a notification that mentions users by name.
+This can be used to reinforce the plan sent via Jamf, to warn users that a forced update is coming, and so on using the notificationTemplate.

+### Slack Notifications
+You must create a Slack app in order to make use of the Slack notifications.
+Navigate to [https://api.slack.com/apps](https://api.slack.com/apps).
+Give your app a name and select your Slack workspace.
+Under "OAuth and Permissions" find the "Scopes" section and grant "users:read.email" and "users:read" under Bot Token Scopes.
+The Slack token you need to provide to the script is available a bit higher up the same page under "OAuth Tokens".
+Then navigate to "Incoming Webhooks" and click "On" for "Activate Incoming Webhooks".
+Once it is enabled, add a webhook by clicking the button under "Webhook URLs for your Workspace".
+Use this webhook URL as the notificationurl for this script.
+Finally, make sure your app is installed to the desired channel by clicking "Install App" and installing it to the workspace.

+## Lambda Support
+This script can be used as a Lambda function.
+You will need to pass in the arguments as environment variables to the script under Configuration.

 ## Bugs and Feature Requests